Cray-HPE/docs-csm/install/deploy_management_nodes.md

 <a name="update_management_node_firmware"></a>

-## 2. Update Management Node Firmware
+## 2. Update management node firmware

 > All firmware can be found in the HFP package provided with the Shasta release.